-After being a swingman, a part-time starter for the first four years of his career, the Blue Jays put Liam in the pen in 2015 and he was good.
-As a starter, in those four seasons, he had a 5.80 ERA.
+After being a swingman, a part-time starter for the first four years of his career, the Blue Jays put Liam in the pen in 2015, and he was good.
+As a starter, he had a 5.80 ERA in those four seasons.
 Then, in 2015, he had a 2.92 ERA in 58 appearances.

 Chavez?
-Well, he had a 4.43 ERA with us until we traded him to the Dodgers for Mike Bolsinger in August.
-Since then he’s played for the Angels, Rangers, Cubs, Rangers against and the Braves (he made seven appearances in their playoff run, without giving up an earned run).
+He had a 4.43 ERA with us until we traded him to the Dodgers for Mike Bolsinger in August.
+Since then, he’s played for the Angels, Rangers, Cubs, Rangers again, Braves, Cubs again, Braves again and Angels again (the last two both in 2022).

 Cee Angi wrote us a post telling us we were going to love Mark Buehrle.
 I mostly note it because the comment thread went way off the rails.

-A little history, SB Nation came up with this idea of having a small group of writers, Designated Columnists, who would do one post a week for each of the sites (headed by a writer I respect, Steven Goldman).
+A little history, SB Nation came up with a small group of writers, Designated Columnists, who would do one post weekly for each site (headed by a writer I like very much, Steven Goldman).
 I liked the idea, but many didn’t, feeling the guest writers were intruders on their ground.

 Cee did a couple of posts for us.
 I liked them, but folks would focus on one line and complain.
-Then Cee wrote a post for DRaysBay, which basically ended the guest writer program.
-The post was fine, but the comment thread was the worst thing I’ve ever read on any SB Nation site, full of sexism, general stupidity and then out-and-out threats to do harm to Cee.
-Many folks were banned, and there was a change in the blog’s management.
+Then Cee wrote a post for DRaysBay, which ended the guest writer program.
+The post was fine, but the comment thread was the worst thing I’ve ever read on any SB Nation site, full of sexism, general stupidity and then out-and-out threats to harm Cee.
+As a result, many folks were banned, and there was a change in the blog’s management.
 And the Designated Columnist idea ended.

-He would lead the team for six seasons, getting us back to the playoffs twice.
-He has a very very fan-friendly personality, was a lot of fun in interviews.
-Career he has a 793-789 record, all with the Jays.
+Gibby would lead the team for six seasons, getting us back to the playoffs twice.
+He has a very, very fan-friendly personality and was a lot of fun in interviews.
+He has a 793-789 record in his career, all with the Jays.
 In that second stint, he was 488-484.

 I hope he gets another shot at a manager’s job.